Hong Kong police clash with protesters in tense standoff

 Students at Chinese University had been in negotiations with its principal, who pleaded with them not to throw anything onto the highway from the school's hillside vantage point.
 However, the students refused to follow suit unless the arrested students were released.
 Police responded with rubber and sponge bullets.

-“The university is where I live," said am 18-year-old student who would only give his name as Jimmy.
+“The university is where I live," an 18-year-old student who would only give his name as Jimmy said.
 "I don’t want the police to destroy our beautiful campus.
 Officers bypassed the university and entered here to make arrests.
 Any negotiations for retreat wouldn’t help."

 Hong Kong Police said in a statement that they had "communicated with the school and are arranging a retreat to stop the standoff."
-Police appealed to protestors to retreat and "stop charging."
+Police appealed to protesters to retreat and "stop charging."

 Protesters at City University had stockpiled bricks and petrol bombs on the bridges and other approaches and were making small devices with nails.
 They had overrun the campus and were smashing up the next-door Festival Walk shopping mall and setting fires.